Effective Procrastination: Mastering the Art of Productive Delay

 One thing that you can often observe is that people tend to avoid doing tasks that don’t have immediate positive results, i.e. those with delayed gratification.
 People like to see instant results and gratification, which is why we usually don’t procrastinate tasks like eating as that makes you instantly happier.

 This is often explained by the fact that whenever we decide to do something, two parts in our brains are activated: the neocortex and the limbic system.
 The neocortex is a bit like the angel sitting on your shoulder who tells you that you should do something because it will be good for you in the long run and the benefits outweigh the costs.
-However, the good intentions of the neocortex are often thwarted by the limbic system that says, “You really don’t have to do it now, why not watch this cat video instead?”
+However, the good intentions of the neocortex are often thwarted by the the limbic system and amygdala activation that says, “You really don’t have to do it now, why not watch this cat video instead?”
 And often the limbic system wins, because we like instant gratifications more than delayed ones.

 A NEW PERSPECTIVE ON PROCRASTINATION